Korea, Kimchi and more: having a blast in Busan

 Spontaneous drawing class, Preksway.

-There were kayaks available, so the first day we kayaked back across palm beach for lunch.
+There were kayaks available, so the first day we kayaked back across Palm Beach for lunch.
 The second we went on a longer excursion to Lonely Beach on the northern coast, joined by Johnny and a Dutch couple.
 It was a 45-minute kayak through the mangroves and then a 45-minute walk through the jungle, full of bugs including leeches!
 Reaching the idyllic sandy beach was paradise – as was a swim in its wavy waters, before realising we had to leave by 4.30pm to make it back before sunset.

 Arriving at Lonely Beach, Koh Rong.